Luminous flux: Context

 Luminous flux is often used as an objective measure of the useful light emitted by a light source, and is typically reported on the packaging for light bulbs, although it is not always prominent.
 Consumers commonly compare the luminous flux of different light bulbs since it provides an estimate of the apparent amount of light the bulb will produce, and a lightbulb with a higher ratio of luminous flux to consumed power is more efficient.

 Luminous flux is not used to compare brightness, as this is a subjective perception which varies according to the distance from the light source and the angular spread of the light from the source.

+Measurement

+Luminous flux of artificial light sources is typically measured using an integrating sphere, or a goniophotometer outfitted with a photometer or a spectroradiometer.

 Relationship to luminous intensity

 Luminous flux (in lumens) is a measure of the total amount of light a lamp puts out.
 The luminous intensity (in candelas) is a measure of how bright the beam in a particular direction is.
 If a lamp has a 1 lumen bulb and the optics of the lamp are set up to focus the light evenly into a 1 steradian beam, then the beam would have a luminous intensity of 1 candela.
 If the optics were changed to concentrate the beam into 1/2 steradian then the source would have a luminous intensity of 2 candela.
 The resulting beam is narrower and brighter, however the luminous flux remains the same.